KittyGiraudel/site/_posts/2012-11-13-less-to-sass.md

 }
 ```

 Well, this is absolutely not how LESS is handling loops.
-Actually **LESS doesn't handle loops**; you have to use a recursive function (a function calling itself) in order to reproduce the desired behaviour.
+Actually **LESS doesn’t handle loops**; you have to use a recursive function (a function calling itself) in order to reproduce the desired behaviour.
 This is what I ended up with:

 ```less
 /* Define loop */